Are Dogs Ticklish—and Should You Tickle Them? Here's What a Behavior Expert Recommends

 "Try petting [for] three to five seconds and then stop and see what your dog does.
 See if the dog seems relaxed, or if they pull away," she says.
 "You want to find out if he or she was enjoying that interaction."

 If they enjoy it, great!
 And if they pull away, you know to find other ways to interact with your pet.
-Like maybe devoting more time to scrumptious scritches in areas they truly appreciate, such around their ears and neck—aaannnd maybe a few along the mid-back and chest, too, depending on the pooch.
+Like maybe devoting more time to scrumptious scritches in areas they truly appreciate, such as around their ears and neck—aaannnd maybe a few along the mid-back and chest, too, depending on the pooch.
 Every pup has a sweet spot, and the more time you spend doing enriching play and exercise activities with them, the easier it is to find!

 Why Do Some Dogs Kick Their Legs During Belly Rubs?